fyngyrz/pyex/README.md

 # [pyex](pyex.py) -- Allows for methods that can be used with class str, etc.

+## TLDR:
-TLDR: It's a preprocessor.
+It's a preprocessor.
 You write the way you want, then it makes Python like Python wants.
+It's a Python v2 project.
+A v3 Python version, if you want it, is up to you.

 This project grew, somewhat indirectly, from my annoyance with Python that it does not provide the ability to extend the built-in classes, particularly